The Tyets

-The Tyets, also known as Els Tiets (/ca/), is a trap and reggaeton group.
-Originating from Mataró, Spain, their songs are primarily in Catalan.
-It has two members, Oriol Ramon and Xavier Coca.
+The Tyets, also known as Els Tiets (/ca/), are a Catalan music group.
+Their songs are primarily in Catalan, with a musical style that is a fusion of pop, Latin urban and trap.
+The two members of the group, Oriol Ramon and Xavier Coca, both grew up in Mataró.

-After gaining recognition with their debut EP, Trapetón (a portmanteau of "trap" and "reggaeton") in 2019, and becoming known for their lyrical style avoiding the typical subjects of either genre, their 2023 single "Coti x Coti" was a major hit in Spain.
-With "Coti x Coti" going viral on TikTok and being performed by the group at the Camp Nou on Saint George's Day, The Tyets became the first Catalan-language group to achieve a million monthly streams on Spotify.
+They first gained recognition in 2019 with their debut EP, Trapetón (a portmanteau of "trap" and "reggaeton"), and became known for their lyrical style avoiding the typical subjects of either genre.
+Their 2023 single "Coti x Coti" was a major hit in Spain.
+Following the viral popularity on TikTok of "Coti x Coti", and the group's performance of the song at the Camp Nou stadium on Diada de Sant Jordi, The Tyets became the first Catalan-language group to achieve a million monthly streams on Spotify.

-They have been credited with helping to create the genre of trapetón, a form of Latin trap, but with lyrics that do not reference "drugs and bitches".
-"Coti x Coti" was inspired by watching sardanes in Mataró and feeling that young people should be more involved in the tradition, incorporating the style of music into the song.
+They have been credited with helping to create the genre of trapetón, a form of Latin trap, but with light-hearted, inoffensive lyrics.

+The group's 2023 hit single "Coti x Coti" was notable for its novel incorporation of the traditional musical style of the sardana with contemporary popular music, and the song's popularity has been credited with an increase in interest in the traditional dance among young people in Catalonia.
+The group have explained that the idea for the song was inspired by watching the dancing of sardanes in Mataró and feeling that young people should be more involved in the tradition.